 The application of computational tools as an ally in drug design was an important milestone in medicinal chemistry.
-This approach is known as computer-aided drug design (CADD) and it is extensively used in several studies to optimize the discovery and design of new drug candidates^{1,2}.
-Molecular docking, structure-activity relationship

-(SAR) studies, and virtual screening are a few examples of available computational techniques that are widely employed in drug design3.
+This approach is now known as computer-aided drug design (CADD) and it is widely used to optimize the discovery and design of new drug candidates.
+Molecular docking, structure-activity relationship (SAR) studies, and virtual screening are a few examples of available computational approaches that can be employed in drug design.

-Currently, CADD data comes from several individual works available in the literature or in some websites.
+Currently, CADD data comes from individual works available in the literature or some websites.
 These strategies demand a large amount of chemical information to automatize the screening of novel bioactive compounds.
-Therefore, chemical databases were built as a resource to obtain this type of data^{4,5}.
-They were architected to store, organize, and enable the search for readily available and quantitative information of biological application, physicochemical, and molecular properties of ligands and targets^{6,7}.
-There are some examples of free-to-access virtual chemical libraries that are extensively used on CAAD nowadays that could be highlighted (Table 1).
+Therefore, chemical databases were built as a resource to obtain this type of data more easily.
+They were architected to store, organize, and enable the search for readily available and quantitative information for biological applications, as well as physicochemical and molecular properties of ligands and targets.
+We listed some examples of free-to-access virtual chemical libraries that are extensively used on CAAD nowadays (Table 1).